WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 - **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file (usually _src/lib.rs_ for a library crate or _src/main.rs_ for a binary crate) for code to compile.

-- **Declaring modules**: In the crate root file, you can declare new modules; say, you declare a “garden” module with `mod garden`;.
+- **Declaring modules**: In the crate root file, you can declare new modules; say, you declare a "garden" module with `mod garden`;.
 The compiler will look for the module's code in these places:

   - Inline, within curly brackets that replace the semicolon following `mod garden`